-84. We reserve the right to audit your monitoring return and the way you are implementing your access agreement.
+79. We reserve the right to audit your monitoring return and the way you are implementing your access agreement but anticipate that we would only do so in exceptional circumstances.
 If, before taking this step, we identify significant concerns with delivery or progress towards milestones, we will invite you to discuss any emerging issues with us and, where necessary, ask you to provide further information.